ludwig-ai/ludwig-docs/docs/configuration/features/image_features.md

 The available encoder parameters are:

 - `type` (default `stacked_cnn`): the possible values are `stacked_cnn`, `resnet`, `mlp_mixer`, and `vit`.

+Encoder type and encoder parameters can also be defined once and applied to all image input features using the [Type-Global Encoder](../defaults.md#type-global-encoder) section.

 ## Convolutional Stack Encoder (`stacked_cnn`)